What is an Aquaculture Opportunity Area?

 How will AOAs ensure sustainable aquaculture?

 Identifying AOAs is an opportunity for proactive stewardship to use best available global science-based guidance on sustainable aquaculture management, and support the “triple bottom line” of environmental, economic, and social sustainability.
-This approach has been refined and utilized widely within states and by other countries with robust, sustainable aquaculture sectors.
+This refined approach is used widely by states and other countries that have robust aquaculture sectors.

 How can the public participate in the AOA identification process?